 Advance payments received under long-term terminaling services agreements.
 We have long-term terminaling services agreements with certain of our customers that provide for advance minimum payments.
 We recognize the advance minimum payments as revenue either on a straight-line basis over the term of the respective agreements or when services have been provided based on volumes of product distributed.
-At September 30, 2018 and December 31, 2017, we have received advance minimum payments in excess of revenue recognized under these long-term terminaling services agreements resulting in a liability of approximately \$2.0 million and \$1.6 million, respectively.
+At both March 31, 2018 and December 31, 2017, we have received advance minimum payments in excess of revenue recognized under these long-term terminaling services agreements resulting in a liability of approximately \$1.6 million.

 Deferred revenue-ethanol blending fees and other projects.
 Pursuant to agreements with our customers, we agreed to undertake certain capital projects that primarily pertain to providing ethanol blending functionality at certain of our Southeast terminals.
-Upon completion of the projects, our customers have paid us amounts that will be recognized as revenue on a straight-line basis over the remaining term of the agreements.
-At September 30, 2018 and December 31, 2017, we have unamortized deferred revenue for completed projects of approximately \$1.8 million and \$2.0 million, respectively.
-During the nine months ended September 30, 2018, we billed customers approximately \$1.1 million for completed projects and recognized revenue for completed projects on a straight-line basis of approximately \$1.2 million.
-During the nine months ended September 30, 2017, we recognized revenue for completed projects on a straight-line basis of approximately \$0.2 million.
-At September 30, 2018, approximately \$0.2 million of the deferred revenue-ethanol blending fees and other projects balance is considered contract liabilities under ASC 606.
-Revenue recognized during the nine months ended September 30, 2018 from amounts included in contract liabilities under ASC 606 at the beginning of the period was approximately \$1.0 million.
+Upon completion of the projects, our customers have paid us lump-sum amounts that will be recognized as revenue on a straight-line basis over the remaining term of the agreements.
+At March 31, 2018 and December 31, 2017, we have unamortized deferred revenue for completed projects of approximately \$2.3 million and \$2.0 million, respectively.
+During the three months ended March 31, 2018 and 2017, we recognized revenue for completed projects on a straight-line basis of approximately \$0.2 million and \$0.1 million, respectively.
+At March 31, 2018, approximately \$0.5 million is considered contract liabilities under ASC 606.
+Revenue recognized during the three months ended March 31, 2018 from amounts included in contract liabilities at the beginning of the period was approximately \$0.2 million.